tznind/Wanderer/Cookbook.md

 # Cookbook

 This page contains simple recipes for common level building tasks.
+To test a recipe for yourself you should create file(s) in a new directory (using the names provided under the code blocks).
+A full walkthrough of this process is included in the [resources tutorial page](./Resources.md).

 ## Contents